lumbric/git-games/README.rst

 - clean the board to original state
 - add the winner to the wall of fame in table below
 - create a pull request (adds wall of fame and all moves)

+Cheating is highly appreciated!
+If you can trick your opponent, the victory is yous.
+See Security_ for more details.

 **Detailed instructions can be found in the README.rst for each game.**